bodo-ai/Bodo/docs/docs/guides/dataframes/gpu_acceleration.md

 Below is a concise summary of broad capabilities that can run on GPU today, followed by specific caveats that may prevent a particular use of that capability from running on GPU.

-* Parquet read (local filesystem and S3 only)
+* Parquet read (local filesystem, S3, HDFS, Azure Data Lake, Google Cloud Storage)

 * Parquet write (local filesystem only)

-* Row filtering (Pandas‑style boolean filters) — UDFs excluded
+* Row filtering (Pandas-style boolean filters) — UDFs excluded

 * Column selection and vectorized arithmetic / boolean ops — UDFs excluded